petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

    :language: bash
 ```

 The first form data part (following `-F`) specifies a new value for the `Document`'s `description` field.
 The second form data part specifies the updated file to upload.
+Note, both are not required.
+Just the file itself or just the document's metadata can be patched.

 ### Document_PATCH_ById.java